pelias/documentation/place.md

 https://search.mapzen.com/v1/place?api_key=search-XXXXXXX&ids=osm:venue:5013364

-***From Rhonda -- looks like this returns a radio station in Michigan?
-Also need to redo the query to include production server and the reader's API key***

 *** From Rhonda -- what are some examples of when you would use a /place search?
 When would you have this info and need to get the details?
 What would you do with it.***

 ## Search for multiple places in a query